intel-lab-lkp/linux/Documentation/core-api/xarray.rst

 The advanced API offers more flexibility and better performance at the cost of an interface which can be harder to use and has fewer safeguards.
-No locking is done for you by the advanced API, and you are required to use the xa_lock while modifying the array.
-You can choose whether to use the xa_lock or the RCU lock while doing read-only operations on the array.
+No locking is done for you by the advanced API, and you are required to use xa_enter while modifying the array.
+You can choose whether to use xa_enter or the RCU lock while doing read-only operations on the array.
 You can mix advanced and normal operations on the same array;
 indeed the normal API is implemented in terms of the advanced API.
 The advanced API is only available to modules with a GPL-compatible license.